 Rochester Traditions

 Celebrating the shared experiences of Yellowjackets across generations, Rochester Traditions encompasses the events and programs that embody what makes the University ever better.
-Organized by the Office of Alumni Relations, Wilson Commons Student Activities, Class Councils, the Student Programming Board, and others, Rochester Traditions include:
+Organized by the Office of Alumni Relations and Wilson Commons and Student Activities, with support from the Class Councils, Student Programming Board, Student Alumni Ambassadors, and Senior Giving Committee, Rochester Traditions include:

 Activities Fair